HMS Trinidad (46): Loss

 She set out to return home on 13 May 1942, escorted by the destroyers Foresight, Forester, Somali and Matchless.
 Other ships of the Home Fleet were providing a covering force nearby.
 Her speed was reduced to 20 kn owing to the damage she had sustained.
 En route, she was attacked by more than twenty Ju 88 bombers on 14 May 1942.
 All attacks missed, except for one bomb that struck near the previous damage, starting a serious fire.
 Sixty-three men were lost, including twenty survivors from the cruiser Edinburgh, which had been sunk two weeks earlier.
 The decision was taken to scuttle her and on 15 May 1942 she was torpedoed by Matchless and sank in the Arctic Ocean, north of North Cape.
-Four Czechoslovak airmen en route to Great Britain – Sergeant Vratislav Laštovička, Corporals Jan Ferák, Josef Návesník and Bohuslav Zikmund – were killed, and three other airmen were rescued.
+Four Czechoslovak airmen en route to Great Britain – Sergeant Vratislav Laštovička, Corporals Jan Ferák, Josef Návesník and Bohuslav Zikmund – were killed and three other airmen rescued.